bmc/brizzled/source/_posts/2017-11-03-more-kid-names.markdown

 {% imgpopup /images/2017-11-03-more-kid-names/hobbit-2.png 50% Dwarves %}

-I found graphing **Fili** and **Kili** together to be... well, a little strange, frankly.
+I found graphing Fili and Kili together to be... well, a little strange, frankly.

 {% imgpopup /images/2017-11-03-more-kid-names/fili-kili.png 50% Fili-Kili %}

-But, check it out: There were 5 boys named **Thorin** born in 1968; they'd be just shy of 50 now.
+But, check out all the Thorins!
+There were 5 boys named Thorin born in 1968;
+they'd be just shy of 50 now.
 Meanwhile, 114 Thorins were born in 2014, 156 were born in 2015, and 136 were born in 2016.
 That's 406 Thorins in just three years.
+Who _does_ this?

-(I guarantee at least one joker gave some young Thorin oaken shield—or, even better, a log—as a first birthday present.)
+I guarantee at least one joker gave some young Thorin an oaken shield—or, even better, a log—as a first birthday present.

 {% imgpopup /images/2017-11-03-more-kid-names/thorin.png 50% Thorin %}